davisjam/davisjam.github.io/_pages/home.md

 ## 2026

+- Huiyun will intern with Adobe Research & Adobe Platform Engineering.
+Have fun building agents in San Jose, Huiyun!
 - Ben's paper on detecting errors in music performances has been accepted to ICLR'26.
 Congrats to Ben, Purvish, Nick, and the team!
 [Preprint](https://arxiv.org/pdf/2510.08580)
 - Huiyun's paper characterizing Agents' optimization strategies has been accepted to the Mining Challenge track of MSR'26.
 Congrats Huiyun!
 [Preprint](https://arxiv.org/pdf/2512.21757)
 - I will be organizing a workshop at ASEE'26 titled "The 'Do More With Less' Cookbook: Using Generative AI to Accelerate your Day-to-Day Work as an Engineering Educator".
 Look forward to seeing everyone in Charlotte!